 And in the U.P. wildlife is no rare sight.
 Larger animals like deer and raccoons are well known for scavenging gardens and garbage cans during the summer, while small rodents like mice and voles tend to enter homes in fall and winter.
 As beautiful as animals can be in their own habitats, no one wants to share their yards and homes with wild animals.

 The good news is most homeowners can take steps to reduce the number of pests in or near their home before calling a pest control specialist.
 For example, trimming trees and shrubbery are ways of changing a habitat to make it less attractive to unwanted flocks of birds or even snakes.

-Here are some ways to make your property less inviting to various wildlife:
+Pest control: Some ways to make your property less inviting to various wildlife

 Squirrels and Other Rodents

 To keep squirrels, mice, and other rodents from making their home in your house and yard:

 - use screens on vents and fan openings

 - keep doors and windows in good repair

 - replace rotten boards

 - cap the chimney